recursivefaults/recursivefaults.github.io/careers/blog.md

 ---
 layout: article_listing
+excerpt: >
+    Ryan Latta's archive of articles covering aspects of starting and growing a career.
+You'll find articles here on resumes, interviewing, negotiation, money, and more.
 title: Career Articles and Newsletters
 lead_text: "Subscribe and get a free chapter on salary negotiation!"
 cta_text: Join Now